ivankocienski/event-site-rails/README.md

 `cd` into directory and run `rails s` then navigate to http://localhost:3000

+## Updating data

+**WARNING:** This is currently only for *partners* - events cannot be updated at this time!

+During the lifetime of ESR the data will age and may lose relavance, i.e. events will expire, new events, partners changing names or locations and so on.

+To update ESR you first need to grab a PlaceCal snapshot with `bin/snapshot-placecal` that will output a file in `db/fixtures/`.
+Once that is done run `bin/rails db:import:update_placecal_partners[snapshot_path]` and that will make the necasery adjustments.

 ## Data disclaimer

 The data from this project was pulled from the publicly available API provided by [PlaceCal](https://placecal.org/).
 No personal or private information is in this project.